 Here are the types of widely recognized German proficiency exams and certifications you can earn.

 1. Zertifikat Deutsch (ZD)

-By passing the Goethe-Zertifikat C2: Großes Deutsches Sprachdiplom (GDS) test, you will be eligible to study at a German university or institution of higher education and also accepted as official evidence of the language skills required to teach German in Germany.
+After passing the Goethe-Zertifikat C2: Großes Deutsches Sprachdiplom (GDS) test, you will be eligible to study at a German university or institution of higher education.
+It is also accepted as official evidence of the language skills required to teach German in Germany.

-The Goethe-Zertifikat A1 and A2: Fit in Deutsch 1 and 2 are two international German exam for school going children and young learners of German aged 10 -16 years who have reached the level of A1 or A2 of the CEFR.
+The Goethe-Zertifikat A1 and A2: Fit in Deutsch 1.
+Fit in Deutsch 1 and 2 are two international German exams for school-going children.
+The young German learners are for 10 -16 years have reached the level of A1 or A2 of the CEFR.

 2. TestDaF Exam